yxie20/yxie20.github.io/_pages/about.md

 ---
 I am a first-year PhD student at Caltech, advised by [Steven Low](https://ee.caltech.edu/people/slow) and [Adam Wierman](https://adamwierman.com/) in the [Department of Computing and Mathematical Sciences](https://www.cms.caltech.edu/).
-My research focuses the modeling and optimization of energy systems.
+My research focuses on the modeling and optimization of energy systems.

 I completed my undergraduate studies in Computer Engineering at Brown University, where I worked on various topics in robotics, sample-efficient reinforcement learning, and 3D computer vision.